 In light of these findings, academicians have noted a recent deficiency in engineering education offered by colleges and universities.
 The deficiency is that a majority of engineering graduates are taught by engineering faculty with little or no industry experience.
-Faculty far removed from advances in industrial practice will miss important opportunities to tailor the curriculum to crucial industrial needs.
-Regardless, employers yet expect colleges and universities to provide specifically trained graduates or graduates that have familiarity with the engineering side of the business world.
-West Point has been successful in bridging this gap while dealing with unique constraints not found at most academic institutions.
+Faculty far removed from advances in industrial practice will miss important opportunities to tailor the curriculum to crucial industrial needs.6 This will be to the disadvantage of their students.
+Regardless, employers yet expect colleges and universities to provide specifically trained graduates or graduates that have familiarity with the engineering side of the business world.9 West Point has been successful in bridging this gap while dealing with unique constraints not found at most academic institutions.

-College and universities strive to effectively prepare graduates for the environments in which they are about to enter; however they sometimes fall short.
+High schools, college and universities strive to effectively prepare graduates for the environments in which they are about to enter; however they sometimes fall short.
 The age-old solution is to introduce students to industry practices by simply allowing students to work directly in industry settings.
 Not only has this concept been practiced and proven in Europe and abroad, but also in the United States in reaching the goals outlined in a work-based education program.
 Another effective option is to integrate practice into the educational curriculum of colleges and universities.
 The School-to-Work Opportunities Act of 1994 has satisfied both alternatives, particularly for high schools but the concept may be extended to colleges and universities.
 This act calls for a comprehensive reform work-based plan that includes school-based learning, work-based learning, and connecting activities.
 The third component, connecting activities, includes matching students with appropriate work-based learning opportunities and providing a school site mentor to act as liaison between the employer (or sponsor organization) and the student's school, teacher, social administrator, and parent.
-A further activity is to provide technical assistance to employers in designing school-based learning components.
+A further activity is to provide technical assistance to employers in designing school-based learning components.1 for senior cadets and provides the basis for maintaining the link between the workplace and the classroom.
+The course offers cadets an opportunity to apply a three-year comprehensive set of skills and concepts learned in the classroom to an industry related project.
+Academic liaisons work with industry to develop problem topics of relevance to the Army and the Academy, while ensuring projects are scoped to capabilities of project teams.